Analysis: Trump pattern is create a crisis, retreat, move on - Sentinel Colorado

-“Not only didn’t I back down, I backed up,” Trump insisted.
+“Not only didn’t I back down, I backed up,” Trump insisted Friday.
 However he may phrase it, though, Trump walked away from his earlier vow to include a contentious question about citizenship on the 2020 census.

 The president shifted his bulldozer of an administration into reverse, announcing that he would drop his push to seek the citizenship status of all American residents on the census, instead ordering other agencies to share data with the Department of Commerce, which oversees the decennial survey.

-Note: EDITOR’S NOTE: Zeke Miller has covered the White House and politics in Washington since 2011.
-Follow him at http://twitter.com/zekejmiller